olivernn/lunr-site/source/guides/index_prebuilding.html.md

 ## Serialization

 Lunr indexes support serialisation in JSON.
-Assuming that the index has already been created, it be serialised using the built-in `JSON` object:
+Assuming that the index has already been created, it can be serialised using the built-in `JSON` object:

 ```javascript
 var serializedIdx = JSON.stringify(idx)